 Seminar on the MISRA C rules for the development of safety-critical software with ANSI/ISO C

-In this MISRA C course, the development of safety-critical software with the programming language ANSI/ISO C in the C89/90 and C99 variants in embedded systems in the automotive field is observed.
+In this MISRA C course, the development of safety-critical software with the programming language ANSI/ISO C in the C89/90, C99 and C11 variants in embedded systems in the automotive field is observed.
 For this purpose, the failure possibilities in a software project are analyzed and discussed.
 The typical failures occurring in the implementation with standard C are classified and associated to the MISRA rules.
-Besides the work on the rules, the structure of MISRA Rule Documents from 2012 is discussed.
+Beside the work on the rules, the structure of the MISRA Rule Document from 2023 is discussed.
 The rules themselves are covered in detail and the documentation requirements necessary to prove the compliance with the rules are discussed.
 The objective of the seminar is to get to know the principles and rules that MISRA offers for failure prevention in C projects.
 To complete this technical subject matter it is also possible to discuss the introduction of coding guidelines in software projects.

 The following subject matters are covered:

 - The Motivation behind the MISRA rule catalogue.

 - Thoughts on Development of Embedded Systems.